Utilities

 Arguments

-library_path::String: Path to the custom PETSc shared library (e.g., "/path/to/libpetsc.so")PetscScalar::Type: Scalar type used by the library.
-Options:Float64,Float32,Complex{Float64}, orComplex{Float32}.
-Default:Float64PetscInt::Type: Integer type used by the library.
-Options:Int32orInt64.
+library_path::String: Path to the PETSc shared library (e.g."/path/to/libpetsc.so")PetscScalar::Type: Scalar type the library was built with.
+One ofFloat64,Float32,Complex{Float64},Complex{Float32}.
+Default:Float64PetscInt::Type: Integer type the library was built with.Int32orInt64.
 Default:Int64

 Returns